GValiente/Q3DObserver/README.md

 * Show 3D figures such as points, lines, triangles and text strings without writing OpenGL code.
 * Orbit camera which can be rotated, scaled and translated using the mouse.
-* Open source commercial friendly license (zlib): compatible with open and closed source projects.
+* Open source commercial friendly license (ZLib): compatible with open and closed source projects.

 ## Usage